kyddaniel/springboot-e-commerce-frontend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is a side project to emulate E-commerce webpage, where you can browse, add, search and purchase any kinds of products.
+***This is a side project to emulate E-commerce webpage, where you can browse, add, modify, search and purchase any kinds of products!***

 This project consists of

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:
+* React application
+* Springboot application as backend to handle the data and comuunications between database
+* Postgres SQL database

 ### Built With

-This frontend side is built by
+This frontend side is built with

 * [![React][React.js]][React-url]